How much does it cost to run a 500 W gaming PC? Electricity usage explained

 Verdict

 $105 a year for a mid-range build is a small fraction of what the hardware itself cost.
-Electricity is rarely the deciding factor on a consumer desktop — it's the all-day servers and workstations where the difference between a 500 W and 850 W class starts to matter financially.
+Electricity is rarely the deciding factor on a consumer desktop.
+It's the all-day servers and workstations where the difference between a 500 W and 850 W class starts to matter financially.

 More Gaming PC scenarios